Namings are a perfect way to welcome a new member to your family, whether it is a new baby, an adopted child or a stepchild.

 I can assist in selecting any readings, music or symbolic actions for the ceremony, I have compiled a selection myself and have many books and resources available to find something more fitting.
+I’m always up for a challenge to find new readings or adaption symbolic actions to suit a family.

 A naming ceremony can take any structure but usually include: